More Information

 Center for Primary Research and Training (CFPRT) Student Scholar Positions

-Application deadline for fall quarter 2025 employment is September 26, 2025.
+Application deadline for the academic cohort, starting in fall quarter 2026, is September 4, 2026.

 To be considered for positions, please send a current resume and statement of interest, including position title, to speccoll-cfprt@library.ucla.edu(opens in a new tab).